Melody D. Palm

 Psy.D., Forest Institute of Professional Psychology

-Melody D. Palm is the director of Counseling Programs and professor of counseling psychology at the Assemblies of God Theological Seminary.
-A licensed Assemblies of God minister with local church pastoral experience, she has a burden for the development of effective women leaders and ministers.
-Dr. Palm has been part of the full-time faculty at AGTS since 2000, and teaches in the counseling and practical theology departments as well as in the D.Min.
+A licensed Assemblies of God minister with local church pastoral experience, Dr. Palm has a burden for the development of effective women leaders and ministers.
+Dr. Palm has been part of the regular faculty at AGTS since 2000 and continues to teach courses in the Practical Theology Department as well as in the D.Min.
 Program.
-She is a visiting professor to the Asia Theological Center for Evangelism & Missions (ATCEM) in Singapore.
+For 2014-15 Dr. Palm is assigned to Evangel University’s Graduate Studies Program, teaching in for the M.A. in Clinical Mental Health Program.
+She serves also as a visiting professor at the Asia Theological Center for Evangelism & Missions (ATCEM) in Singapore.

 “I strive to train individuals in biblically based, Spirit-empowered clinical counseling that reconciles people to themselves, others and Christ.
 I desire to integrate theology, psychology and Pentecost and provide the local church with educational resources to enhance their counseling and pastoral ministries.” — Melody Palm